• Facebook

 Signs and Symptoms of MELAS: Mitochondrial Myopathy Encephalopathy Lactic Acidosis and Stroke-Like Episodes

-MELAS can cause a range of signs and symptoms.
-These can present at any age, but most often appear in childhood following a period of normal development.
-The exact features, onset, and severity can vary widely among people with this condition, even among members of the same family.
+Signs and symptoms of MELAS can present at any age.
+Historically, most people with MELAS were diagnosed after signs and symptoms appeared in childhood following a period of normal development.
+Now, people are also being diagnosed as adults.
+The exact features, onset trajectory, and severity can vary widely among people with this condition, even among members of the same family.
 Always check with your provider if new symptoms appear or you are concerned.

 Diagnosis